Driving professional excellence

 - have the opportunity to work with HE leaders who have first-hand experience of the ever-changing challenges within HE.

 For further information go to the Join HUMANE page, see our page “benefits of membership” and read our “vision, mission and strategy” page. you can also contact us via email.
-The current HUMANE Newsletter (Spring 2025) can be downloaded: here
+The current HUMANE Newsletter (Autumn 2025) can be downloaded here and our 2026 programme of events can be viewed here.

 HUMANE Seminar